Do You Eat Too Much at Night?

 What’s in your head matters most.
 So first off, congratulate yourself that you’ve recognized the problem, and that it is in fact a biggie.

-“Looking back, I realize now that nighttime munching was the single biggest reason I gained all the weight I did,” recently wrote one of our Pritikin online members, Uncle Johnny.
+“Looking back, I realize now that nighttime munching was the single biggest reason I gained all the weight I did,” shares Johnny R, a recent guest at the Pritikin Center.
 Scientists estimate that eating an extra 100 calories a day can put on about 10 pounds in one year.
 “After dinner, I was taking in FIVE times that,” said Johnny.

 Since starting Pritikin, he’s made a lot of changes in his life, but the one that had “the biggest impact on my health and weight” was cutting out the nighttime forays through the fridge and pantry.

-“If you can beat it,” Johnny encouraged his online Pritikin friends, “you will have ‘broken the beast,’ and everything else will be much easier.”
+“If you can beat it,” Johnny encourages, “you will have ‘broken the beast,’ and everything else will be much easier.”

 Here are five key strategies for conquering the “I eat too much at night” beast: